-Case Study: an intensive analysis of an individual unit (as a person or community) stressing developmental factors in relation to environment.
+Case Study: an intensive analysis of an individual unit (such as a business, person or community) stressing developmental factors in relation to environment.

 Case Studies from Harvard Business School and other publishers are sometimes made part of class assignments.
 The content of these case studies is severely restricted and is explicitly unavailable under traditional fair-use exceptions to copyright for use in educational settings without individual purchase of each case study used.
 The Harvard Business School, specifically, has instituted a policy by which any faculty member or student who needs to use an HBS Case Study, can only do so in the following ways: